PRODUCT COMPARISONS

 }

-// Create fonts used for text objects
+// Create fonts for text objects

 PdfFont calibryBold = PdfFont.CreateFont(doc, "CalibriBold");